elugens/hello-javascript/docs/browser-related-questions/browser-document/attributes-properties.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Since DOM nodes are regular JavaScript objects.
-We can alter them as we would with any other object.
-This can be used to modify or add methods and create new properties.
-We can also modify built-in prototypes like Element.prototype and add new methods to all elements.</div><br />
+  <div><strong>Interview Response:</strong> Because DOM nodes are ordinary JavaScript objects, we can modify them just like any other object.
+This object may change or add methods and attributes, as well as edit built-in prototypes such as Element.prototype and add new methods to all elements.</div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>